moevbiz/bizkit/README.md

 - [Cachebuster](https://github.com/schnti/kirby3-cachebuster)

 ### Disclaimer
 Please feel free to use this as a template or grab ideas for your own projects.
-This repo is intended for my personal use – I won't take responsibility if something doesn't work! :~)
+This boilerplate is intended for my personal use and I won't take responsibility if something doesn't work! :~)

 ### Other Kirby 3 setups/templates/starterkits/inspiration
 (...that i may or may not have taken inspiration from)